Everything You Need to Know about C1 and C2 Vertebrae

 The C2 vertebra is the axis which the C1 vertebra pivots around and lets us move our skulls from side to side in a horizontal motion.
 Like the C1 vertebra, a C2 vertebra has a greater degree of motion than other vertebrae that are lower on the spinal column.
 Since the brain stem extends through the C1 and C2, it is extremely important to the neurological system.

 C1 vs C2: Anatomy and Spinal Location

-The cervical vertebrae C1 and C2 form the top of the spine (neck) at the base of the skull.
-C1 and C2 vertebrae are uniquely shaped and have vertebral foramen (spaces within the bone) which allow the vertebral arteries to reach through to the brain and supply it with blood.
+The cervical vertebrae known as C1 and C2 form the top of the spine (neck) at the base of the skull.
+These vertebrae are uniquely shaped and have vertebral foramen (spaces within the bone) which allow the vertebral arteries to reach through to the brain and supply it with blood.
 This vertebral formation is only seen in the cervical region.

 C1 and C2 Vertebrae Names

 The C1 vertebra is referred to as atlas—so named for the Greek myth in which the titan Atlas held up the sky.
 The second vertebra, C2, is called the axis in reference to its purpose — enabling motion.
 When together, atlas C1 and axis C2 allow for rotation and swiveling of the head since the C1 vertebrae is attached directly into the skull and pivots from its C2 axis.